 HELPING

 OUR

 UNIQUE

 STUDENTS

 EXCEL

-UBUNTU

--House of Friendship -

-"bo your little bit of good where you are.
-It's those little bits of good put ibgether that overwhelm the world." -besmond Tutu
+-House of Friendship - "Do your little bit of good where you are.
+It's those little bits of good put ibgether that overwhelm the world." -Desmond Tutu

 TIYAGA

 -House of Perseverance-

-"It always seems impossible until it is done."
+"It always seems impossible until it is done." --Nelson Mandela

---Nelson Mandela

-VALOR

--House of Courage-

-"Be brave.
-Take risks.
-Nothing can substitute experience." -Paulo Coelho

 KUUMBA

 -House of Creativity

-"A man who has no imagination has no wings."
+"A man who has no imagination has no wings." --Muhammad Ali

---Muhammad Ali